Teresita Menzinger Ruata

-Baroness Teresita Menzinger Ruata, was an Italian politician of the National Fascist Party (PNF).
+Teresita Menzinger Ruata was an Italian politician of the National Fascist Party (PNF).

+Biography
-Her husband died in the World War I.

-She was President of the National Association of the Families of the Fallen and Wounded in War.
+Menzinger's husband died in the World War I. She was President of the National Association of the Families of the Fallen and Wounded in War.
 She was also President of the Opera Nazionale Maternità ed Infanzia (OMNI).

 In 1930, the national leadership of the Fascist women's organization, the Fasci Femminili, was left vacant after Angiola Moretti.
 There were only leaders of the local branches until the national oversight committee was established in 1937, in which Clara Franceschini and Giuditta Stelluti Scala Frascara were appointed as inspectors by Achille Starace in a shared leadership position, followed in 1938 by an additional four: Wanda Bruschi Gorjux, Laura Marani Argnani, Teresita Menzinger Ruata and Olga Medici del Vascello.
 To be a member of the Fasci Femminili, or the women's groups under its umbrella, was the only way for a woman to be a part of the Fascist Party, which otherwise excluded women from all formal positions within the party.